-Uttarakhand UBSE 10th, 12th Results 2018 Date and Time: Results to be announced on this date
+Uttarakhand UBSE 10th, 12th Results 2018 Date and Time: Results announced

 UBSE 10th, 12th Results 2018: Date and Time

-The results of UBSE class 10, 12 examinations will be declared on May 26 at 11 am.
+The results of UBSE class 10, 12 examinations have been declared today, on May 26 at 11 am.
 All the students who had appeared for the examination can check the results through uaresults.nic.in, ubse.uk.gov.in.
 Apart from it, the results will be available at examresults.net, indiaresults.com.

 A major concern for the Board is the pass percentage of the students who write the exams.
 The pass percentage for both the classes, class 10 and 12 has not improved in the last many years.
 It has been lingering between 70 per cent to 75 per cent.
 The education department has made several efforts to improve the numbers but all the struggle goes in vain.
 The board also introduced multiple choice questions this year for the very first time.